hellerve/ptolemy/README.md

 around realistic characters, is both entertaining and insightful.
 This book in particular has a beautiful calmness about it.

+* *Pankraz der Schmoller* by **Gottfried Keller** (1856)

+This might be my least favorite book of this year.
+Even though it is short, it was hard for me to get through.
+I quite enjoyed the afterword, as it gave me some context about the book and the period it was written in, but the book itself wasn’t my cup of tea at all.

 ## Management

 ### Books